Mediacorp: History

-In order to counter German propaganda, a second shortwave transmitter was added on 29 September 1940, ZHP 3 (the existing transmitter was renamed ZHP 1).
-The station carried a special programme in German on Friday nights from 10pm to 10:30pm.
-The remainder of the line-up consisted of music and news, in Hindustani, Dutch, Tamil, Arabic and French.
-ZHL and ZHP 1 carried primarily content in English and Chinese dialects, with some Malay programming as well.
-By April 1941 ZHP 2 was activated.
-The station was merely a relayer of ZHL's output, that was also heard on ZHP 1.

-Syonan Broadcasting Station

 During World War II, when the Japanese Imperial Army occupied Singapore from 1942 to 1945, the radio station on the island of Singapore was seized by the Japanese authorities and renamed Syonan Hoso Kyoku ('Light of the South' Broadcasting Corporation, 昭南放送局, known in English as the Syonan Broadcasting Station or SBS), the local counterpart to the Japan Broadcasting Corporation (NHK).
 Broadcasts under the new administration started on 13 March 1942 and broadcast over three frequencies, one in medium wave for within Singapore, another to relay output from Tokyo and a shortwave frequency aimed at the time in Australia.
 After repairs, broadcasts officially started on 28 March.
-Programming was at the outset of occupation airing daily from 7pm to 10pm (later the closing time moved to 10:30pm) with an additional hour-long period from 10am to 11am for educational programming.
-Programming was still in the same mix of languages as before but content in Japanese was added.

-In June 1942, the Syonan station broadcast Japanese language learning classes to students, installing sets in 87 schools.
+The station broadcast in the same mix of languages but adding Japanese content.
 During occupation, a confidential British Far Eastern Broadcasting Service (BFEBS) was carried out by the UK to its occupied territories, briefly having its offices at Caldecott Hill.
 The facilities were later used as a relay station for the BBC.